nadir-mahmud/HealthCare/README.md

 # HealthCare
-This is a mobile application for a medical information management system.
-This is a project I did for my mobile app development course.
-This software assists patients in scheduling appointments with specialists at neighboring hospitals.
+This is a medical information management system mobile application.
+It was a project I completed for my mobile app development course.
+This application helps patients make appointments with specialists at nearby hospitals.